robertdavidgraham/heartleech/README.md

 ==========

 Demonstrates the "heartbleed" problem using full OpenSSL stack, and how simple pattern-matching isn't sufficient to detect this attack.
+It evades the pattern matching in IDS (Snort and EmergingThreat rules), it doesn't send the pattern in packets that everyone is looking for, and it doesn't generate logfile error messages.

+*Description*

 A lot of people are confused by the widely circulated test scripts that send the